Important notes pertaining to admission into the Bachelor of Nursing (Collaborative) Program:

 - Admission into the Bachelor of Nursing (Collaborative) Program is competitive and selective.

-- Priority is given to applicants who are residents of Newfoundland and Labrador.
+- Priority for admission is given to applicants who are from Newfoundland and Labrador.

 - Applicants must meet all academic and application requirements to the Program.